AiKanSya/ToyBox/LEARNINGBOX/CPI/☼ UNIT 3 - Managing APIs/♠ 4 - Creating an API Proxy.md

 ### AFTER SAVING

+> :pushpin: Note:
+>
-     Note: Be aware that the shown URL is a sample and will not work !
+> Be aware that the shown URL is a sample and will not work !

 ![](./RESSOURCES/CLD900_20_U3L4_015_scr.png)